ctjong/orion/docs/configuration-options.md

 ### Default Fields and Entities

 [Here](https://github.com/ctjong/orion/blob/master/src/defaultConfig.ts) is a list of default fields and entities that are being automatically added to your configuration at runtime.

-The data types "id" are special types reserved only for fields "id".
-The fields specified in **defaultFields** are added to every entity in your config.

 All values in the **defaultEntities** and **defaultFields** are overridable in your config.
 If an override is specified, the config values will be merged using Object.assign();